 Other planned highlights included:

 - Revivals of Elektra, Don Carlos, and the Marriage of Figaro

 The Volksoper 2020/2021 opera season began with Die Fledermaus on September 1st and ends with the same operetta on June 30th.

-Planed new operatic productions for the season are:
+Planned new operatic productions for the season were: